 We are all faced with dilemmas in life which requisite tranquility.
 Irrespective of the decision we make, we are left with subsequent functionaries, whether in positive or negative.
 Placing us to deal with the result of our choices.

-However, every one has separate desires, different goals and aspirations, hopes and circumstances which makes them comfortable.
+However, everyone has separate desires, different goals, and aspirations, hopes and circumstances which makes them comfortable.
 With that being said, I continue with my thankful approach to “SHE” for the three quote nomination.
 Please make an effort to read through her blog posts.
 If you haven’t, try visiting “this door is alarmed“.
 I am sure, the god of coffee (assuming he exists) spends his time flipping through her stories.

 In continuation with the “norms and guidelines” from my previous post, I partake that it is quintessential for a person to maintain the zeal, strength and willpower to stand his/her ground while making a decision.
 Yet, the longer you ponder over the decision you have made, the further you end up aggravating your self-doubts.
 Despite it not being your mistake or preferred errand, the wall of obstacle is shoved in your face.
-These obstacles can be in the shape of situation(s), people balking from your behaviour, intention(s) or the universe playing against you.
+These obstacles can be in the shape of situation(s), people balking from your behavior, intention(s) or the universe playing against you.

 None of you would want to feel the presence of these obstacles in your life, and those who gradually realise you are only being true to yourself and are not shining at the expense of others will appreciate your candor.
 That being said, I share my second quote of the three quotes challenge: